ice-blockchain/bridge/documentation/integration-flow.md

 3. When oracles detect this transaction - they start gathering signatures for this vote.

-4. The ION bridge smart contract is deployed here: https://explorer.ice.io/address/Ef8PSnTugXPqSS9HgrEWdrU1yOoy2wH4qCaqsZhCaV2HSNz1
+4. The ION bridge smart contract is deployed here: https://explorer.ice.io/address/Ef8PSnTugXPqSS9HgrEWdrU1yOoy2wH4qCaqsZhCaV2HSNz1 (we will be deploying fresh contracts for everything, please check with Iulian for the new ones)

 6. After oracles have collected enough signatures to do a mint - it is possible to call `voteForMinting` to finalize the mint.
 `voteForMinting` can be called by anyone - either the user or any oracle.